SafeTALK: Suicide Alertness for Everyone

 SafeTALK is a 3-hour training designed to ensure that people with thoughts of suicide are connected to helpers who are prepared to provide first-aid interventions.

-As part of the University of Toronto's commitment to create a suicide-safer community on campus, the Student and Campus Community Development Office in collaboration with the Health and Wellness Centre, is offering safeTALK workshops to students throughout the year.
+As part of the University of Toronto's commitment to create a suicide-safer community on campus, the Student and Campus Community Development Office is offering safeTALK workshops to students throughout the year in collaboration with Health & Wellness.

 How it works